renpy/renpy/sphinx/source/config.rst

     data.rpa, patch01.rpa, and patch02.rpa, this variable will be
     populated with ``['patch02', 'patch01', 'data']``.

+.. var:: config.at_exit_callbacks = [ ]

+    A list of callbacks that are called when Ren'Py quits or restarts the game.
+These callbacks should not interact with the user.

 .. var:: config.auto_choice_delay = None

     If not None, this variable gives a number of seconds that Ren'Py